-Periurban Parks & Nature-Based Solutions • Periurban Parks are nature-based solutions in themselves in response to climate change and flooding • Periurban Parks can use nature-based solutions in order to solve their own challenges such as connectivity with other areas or border with the city.
-Some Periurban Parks are currently participating in projects related to nature-based solutions: Nature-based solutions to societal challenges are defined as solutions that are inspired and supported by nature; which are costeffective;simultaneously provide environmental, social and economic benefits and help build resilience.
+Periurban Parks & Nature-Based Solutions

+- Periurban Parks provide nature-based solutions to response to climate change and flooding - Periurban Parks can use nature-based solutions in order to resolve other challenges such as connectivity with other areas and to the city.

+Some Periurban Parks are currently participating in projects related to nature-based solutions:

+Nature-based solutions to societal challenges are defined as solutions that are inspired and supported by nature; which are cost-effective; simultaneously provide environmental, social and economic benefits and help build resilience.
 Such solutions bring more and diverse natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.